 While Roosevelt’s theory of incorrigible German militarism had a shaky foundation before 1939, World War II was clearly the result of German aggression, leading him to conclude that Hitler’s expansionist program derived from the German military establishment.
 Roosevelt, wrote Armstrong, viewed the German General Staff, the head of the German military, “as a criminal organization and…the German, and specifically the Prussian, professional officers as militarists and warmongers and enemies of democracy…”

 But this, too, was hardly rooted in fact.
 Going back to the unification under Bismark, the German military had traditionally left foreign policy in civilian hands.
 Gottlieb von Jagow, Germany’s foreign minister at the start of the World War I, said that the General Staff cautioned against the war, saying that it would result in “the mutual butchery of the civilized nations of almost all Europe.”
-After the start of World War II, Hitler likewise found the army reluctant to encourage war.
+A generation later, Hitler likewise found the army reluctant to encourage war.
 Hitler said that when he became chancellor, “I thought the German General Staff was like a butcher’s dog – something to be held tight by the collar because it threatened to attack all and sundry.
 Since then I have had to recognize that the General Staff is anything but that.
 It has consistently tried to impede every action that I have thought necessary.”
 Hitler ruefully reported, “It is I who have always had to goad on this butcher’s dog.”